-The staff at OPNC are not permitted to administer any medications to children at the centre.
+The staff at OPNC are not permitted to administer any medications to children or members at the centre.
 The only exception to this rule are EpiPen's and Inhalers.
-Parents are encouraged to administer any prescribed antibiotics before or after they are at the centre so that there is no medication on the premise.
-In parented programs, it is the expectation that parents will take responsibility for the health of their individual child(ren) and carry their EpiPen and/or Inhaler.
+Staff must record all dates and times for administering puffers or Epipens on the "Medical Authorization & Administration Record" Adults must administer any prescribed antibiotics before or after children are at the centre so that there is no medication on the premise.
+In parented programs parents will take responsibility for the health of their individual child(ren) and carry their EpiPen and/or Inhaler.